 Influenza A virus blocks stress granule formation in infected cells (FISH):

 Above is a fluorescence microscopy image of A549 cells infected with influenza A virus and treated with sodium arsenite.
 Stress granules were stained with FISH probes for poly(A) tails of messenger RNAs that accumulate in SGs (red) and viral genome segments encoding M proteins (green).
 Nuclear DNA was stained with Hoechst dye.

-Only uninfected cells that lack green staining form red SG foci, while infected cells do not form SGs (on the left panel green and blue channels were removed for clarity).
+Only uninfected cells that lack green staining form red SG foci, while infected cells do not form SGs (on the right panel green and blue channels were removed for clarity).